anibalcoral/OpenShift-Virtualization-GitOps/README.md

 # OpenShift GitOps with OpenShift Virtualization Workshop

 This workshop demonstrates how to use OpenShift GitOps (ArgoCD) to manage Virtual Machines in OpenShift Virtualization using a GitOps approach.
-The workshop includes automated installation, multiple environment configurations, and practical demos showing GitOps capabilities.
+The workshop includes automated Ansible-based installation, multiple environment configurations, and practical demos showing GitOps capabilities.

 ## Prerequisites